bluehost/mojo-marketplace-wp-plugin/README.md

 # Discontinued

-New development on this plugin has been discontinued.
-It has been replaced with a newer plugin.
+New development on this plugin has finally been discontinued.
+It has been superseded with a newer plugin.
 It can be found at https://github.com/newfold-labs/wp-plugin-mojo/ This repo is still here to support existing sites running this plugin.

-# Installation

-Find the `mojo-marketplace-wp-plugin.zip` asset for your preferred version at: https://github.com/bluehost/mojo-marketplace-wp-plugin/releases/.

-Alternatively, check the updater endpoint for the latest version at: https://hiive.cloud/workers/release-api/plugins/bluehost/mojo-marketplace-wp-plugin?file=mojo-marketplace.php, this also includes a download link to the latest zip file or use this link to access the latest download: https://hiive.cloud/workers/release-api/plugins/bluehost/mojo-marketplace-wp-plugin/download/?file=mojo-marketplace.php.

-# Releasing Updates

-This plugin has version number set in 2 places in 1 file (mojo-marketplace-wp-plugin/mojo-marketplace.php):

-- the plugin header info
-- the constant MM_VERSION